From the Front Porch: The Travel Edition

 • Blush in Rosy (super easy to apply with your fingers or a brush)

-• Eyeshadow Palette (a simple day to night palette)
+• Eyeshadow Palette (a simple day-to-night palette)

 • Mascara (makes my lashes look a lot longer than they are)

 As always, we appreciate you more than you could ever know, and we hope your weekend is peace-filled and relaxing.
-We can’t wait to share even more with you next week!

 Until next time, I’ll see you on Instagram, Facebook and Pinterest.